 The team excavated Level C1 as an arbitrary level of 0.5 ft.
-Level C1's average opening elevation is 763.087 ft. amsl and the average closing elevation is 762.366 ft. amsl.
-Due to the positioning of the rubble pile and the associated architectural materials the archaeologists referred to this zone as layer as C1.
-Level C1 was the area beneath the rubble brick zone composed of loamy-clay.
+Level C1's average opening elevation was 763.087 ft. amsl and the average closing elevation was 762.366 ft. amsl.
+Due to the positioning of the rubble pile and the associated increase in architectural materials the excavators designated this as "Layer C." Level C1 was the area beneath the rubble brick zone composed of loamy clay.
 Artifacts recovered were charcoal, copper, glass (n=20), nails (n=138), metal, brick, mortar, and ceramics (n=18).
-Portions of the artifacts in Level C1 were burnt or melted.
-Only the north edge was excavated for level C1, this is the area situated underneath a brick rubble pile.
-Archaeologists excavated level C2 as an arbitrary level of 0.5 ft. in the northern portion of Unit 8.
-Level C2's average opening elevation is 762.366 ft. amsl and the average closing elevation is 762.031 ft. amsl.
-Level C2 is a plaster layer beneath the brick rubble and is composed of loamy clay.
+Portions of the artifacts in Level C1 were burned or melted.
+Only the north edge was excavated for Level C1; this was the area situated underneath the brick rubble pile.
+Archaeologists excavated Level C2 as an arbitrary level of 0.5 ft. in the northern portion of Unit 8.
+Level C2's average opening elevation was 762.366 ft. amsl and the average closing elevation was 762.031 ft. amsl.
+Level C2 was a plaster layer beneath the brick rubble and was composed of loamy clay.
 Level C2 yielded buttons, a cat skeleton, ceramics (n=4), metal, nails (n=9), charcoal, and glass (n=6).
 Level C2 continued to display evidence of burning.
 The team excavated Level C3 as a 0.5 ft. arbitrary level.
 The average opening elevation was 762.031 ft. amsl and the average closing elevation was 761.468 ft. amsl.
-Level C3 is beneath Feature 28 and is comprised of clay.
-Artifacts continued to lessen in Level C3; the layer yielded ceramics (n=1), glass (n=1), metal, bricks (n=2), nails (n=5), charred wood, bone, and a button.
-Throughout the C layers the most diagnostic artifacts were the ceramics vessels, however most of them posses a wide date range 1820-1900+.
+Level C3 was beneath Feature 28 and was comprised of clay.
+Artifacts continued to lessen in Level C3, which yielded ceramics (n=1), glass (n=1), metal, bricks (n=2), nails (n=5), charred wood, bone, and a button.
+Throughout the C layers the most diagnostic artifacts were the ceramic vessels; however, most of those items are associated with a wide date range of 1820-1900+.
 The archaeologists troweled beneath Feature 28 to expose the lower lying sterile soil to ensure the termination of the feature.